SunriseCommunity/Sunrise/.github/README.md

    ```
 4. Set up the beatmap manager by following the instructions in
    the [Observatory repository](https://github.com/SunriseCommunity/Observatory).
 After setting up the beatmap manager,
-   you need to set the `General:ObservatoryUrl` in the `appsettings.{Your Environment}.json` file to the address of the beatmap manager.
+   you need to set the `General:ObservatoryUrl` in the `Sunrise.Server/appsettings.{Your Environment}.json` file to the address of the beatmap manager.
 5. Run the project
 6. (Optional) If you want to connect to the server locally, please refer to
    the [Local connection ⚙️](##local-connection)